Call our helpline

 It is common for these different departments to work together if a family or individual needs this.
 The aim is to coordinate their services in the interests of the family as a whole.
 If there are concerns that a child may be suffering, or is at risk of harm, the work with the family will be led by a social worker from the children’s services department.

 Referrals to social services can happen in a number of ways.
 You can request help yourself by calling your local social services - you can find your local social services here.
 Referrals can be made by other professionals who are working with your family or children, including schools, GPs, health visitors, and more.
-If there are concerns that a child is being abused or neglected, professionals, family members or anyone else who is concerned can approach social services, the police or the NSPCC directly for advice.
+If there are concerns that a child is being abused or neglected, professionals, family members or anyone else who is concerned can approach social services, the police or contact the NSPCC directly for advice.

 If adult or children’s social services are involved in your family and you are unsure what to expect, these guidelines will offer some useful advice.
 Your local social services departments will have a number of leaflets and written factsheets that can help you understand the work they do and their procedures.